keenlabs/Keen-Docs/source/data-analysis/metrics.rst

    :maxdepth: 3

-Metrics are retrieved using HTTP GET requests to a URL for this format:
+Metrics are calculated using HTTP GET requests.
+The URL looks like this plus some query string parameters:

 .. code-block:: none